-This bill aims to amend the Code of West Virginia by introducing a new section that prohibits the sale of cell-cultured products for human consumption.
-Specifically, it defines a "cell-cultured product" as any food derived from animal cells that are artificially replicated in a laboratory setting to mimic the qualities of traditional animal products.
-The bill explicitly states that no person may offer for sale or sell such products for human consumption, thereby banning their sale outright.
+This bill proposes amendments to the Code of West Virginia, specifically by adding a new section, 19-2B-10a, which prohibits the sale of cell-cultured products for human consumption.
+A "cell-cultured product" is defined as a food product created by harvesting animal cells and replicating them in a laboratory setting to mimic the qualities of traditional animal products such as meat, poultry, and fish.
+The bill explicitly states that no person may offer for sale or sell these cell-cultured products for human consumption.

 Statutes affected: